 A good degree in Art and Design or recognised equivalent subject (degrees in business related and other theoretical subjects without evidence of advanced creative practice are not recognised as equivalent subjects).

-A study proposal that indicates development potential supported by evidence of high level creative work.
+A study proposal and portfolio that indicates development potential supported by evidence of high level creative work.

 International students must hold a qualification recognised as graduate status and agreed by the Academic Registrar.
 They must also have appropriate English language skills.